-Internal Medicine Course Number (Campus) Name/General Description MINT-8101 (Amarillo, Lubbock, Permian Basin) MINT-8151 AW Internal Medicine Ambulatory Rotation This rotation in internal medicine's multispeciality clinic prepares the students in ambulatory medicine where they get exposed to outpatients in various disciplines of medicine.
-The aim is to make students more comfortable and confident in doing focused and time limited interaction in an outpatient setting which most of them are going to practice in future.
-Highly recommended for students pursuing a career in internal or family medicine.
-Obstetrics & Gynecology Course Number (Campus) Name/General Description MOBG-8101 (Amarillo, Lubbock, Permian Basin) MOBG-8151 AW Ob/Gyn Senior (Ambulatory) Rotation This two or four week elective is a compilation of the spectrum of patients seen in the ambulatory ob/gyn clinic (gynecology, antenatal care, high risk obstetrics, urogynecologic, and infertility) and will be tailored to fit the individual requests of the fourth year student.
+Course Number (Campus) Name/General Description MOBG-8101 (Amarillo, Lubbock, Permian Basin) MOBG-8151 AW MOBG-8409 (Elective) Ob/Gyn Senior (Ambulatory) Rotation This two- or four-week elective is a compilation of the spectrum of patients seen in the ambulatory ob/gyn clinic (gynecology, antenatal care, high risk obstetrics, urogynecologic, and infertility) and will be tailored to fit the individual requests of the fourth-year student.
 Hands on opportunities include preparing for and performing the following office gynecologic procedures: cervical cytology and cultures, colposcopy, endocervical curettage, cervical, and endometrial biopsy.
 The student will be expected to present in organized succinct fashion ob/gyn patients seen in clinic to the supervising physician, counsel patients concerning various contraceptive options, complications, and contraindications, and review the evaluation and management of the abnormal cervical cytology screen.
 The student will also be expected to formulate a treatment plan for peri- and postmenopausal bleeding, complicated obstetrical patients and work on proper communication with nursing and ancillary staff in order to efficiently and effectively coordinate ambulatory patient care.